 We have been designated an MBSAQIP Accredited - Bariatric Surgery Center by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP), a joint program of the American College of Surgeons (ACS) and the American Society for Metabolic and Bariatric Surgery (ASMBS).
 As a nonprofit hospital, UT Southwestern Medical Center has no quotas, and quality is of the utmost importance.
 Also, academically accredited bariatric centers like ours have been shown to lower complication rates, shorten hospital stays, and save on costs.

 We stay current with the latest research

 Our bariatric surgeons are involved not only in treating obesity but also studying the causes and preventive measures to truly understand how to achieve success in sustained, long-term weight loss.
-As a state-of-the-art research institution, we ensure that the latest technologies and advancements will be disclosed and accessible to better your experience.
+As a leading-edge research institution, we ensure that the latest technologies and advancements are accessible to you for the best possible patient experience.